AmandaZidek/AmandaZidek/README.md

 ## Hi there 👋

+I'm Amanda.
+Trying to get some coding skills back after leaving the workforce for a bit.

 <!--
 **AmandaZidek/AmandaZidek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.